 d) Create Your Coaching Packages

 Amateur coaches sell their services by the hour.
-There are many downsides of this including limiting the results you can help clients achieve to just working 1 hour with you.
+There are many downsides to this including limiting the results you can help clients achieve to just working one hour with you.

-Highly successful coaches have coaching packages for 3, 6 or 12 month lengths.
+Highly successful coaches have coaching packages for three, six or 12-month lengths.

 e) Market Yourself